+Main Contents

+Step 1: Uploading a tree using Newick file

+Step 13: Updating specimen metadata

+Step 21: Upload unknown data on tree using MEP file

 T-BAS can be used to perform consecutive placements on the same tree.
 This is useful to build on a previous placement run with additional sequence data.
 To start, go to the T-BAS start page and click on the Upload Tree button.